 What is forgiveness?
 Forgiveness means we look not just beyond the offense but above it.

-Question: What has helped you to forgive?
+Tell me what you think: What has helped you to forgive?
 To leave a comment, just click here.